-Do you want to learn to play more guitar chords to improve your skills?
-Ever wonder how many guitar chords there are?
+Do you want to learn to play more guitar chords to improve your skills and wondered how many guitar there are?

-At first glance, it seems there is an infinite number of guitar chords, but that’s inaccurate.
-Although the number of chords is finite, there is no exact answer.
-There are approximately 4083 guitar chords, but the exact number varies depending on the mathematical equation used to calculate it.
+At first glance, it seems there’s an infinite number of guitar chords, but that’s inaccurate.
+Although the number of chords is finite, there’s no exact answer.
+There are approximately 4,083 guitar chords.
+But the exact number varies depending on the mathematical equation used to calculate it.

 Practically, there are thousands of guitar chords because there are thousands of possible note combinations.
 The resulting number depends on the mathematical formula used to calculate the number of chords.